 Nearly every Scottsdale resident hears the call of the Rim.
 It’s a siren song that grows especially seductive during summer heat.
 When temperatures rise in the desert, Rim Country beckons.
+This is the Mogollon Rim drive from Scottsdale.

 The Mogollon Rim is a 200-mile long escarpment that begins near the New Mexico border and slashes diagonally across Arizona all the way to Sedona.
 It rises 2,000 feet in a sudden vertical thrust and offers a cool sanctuary amid its forested heights.
 I love that Arizona diversity.
 You can wake up amid desert yet by lunchtime you’re enjoying a lakeside picnic amid towering pine trees at an elevation of 7,600 feet.